grpc/proposal/L74-java-channel-creds.md

 public final class InsecureChannelCredentials extends ChannelCredentials {}

 /**
-  * Provides a list of ChoiceChannelCredentials, where any one may be used.
+  * Provides a list of ChannelCredentials, where any one may be used.
 The
   * credentials are in preference order.
   */
 public final class ChoiceChannelCredentials extends ChannelCredentials {